amazing 101 health benefits of peanut and Nutrition Facts

 In peanuts, the chemical arginine, an amino acid, is found in abundance.
 It is very beneficial in curing the disease, because of this, a quick improvement in symptoms like the rapid cough was observed.

-Tb Eating peanuts every day has special benefits.
+Tb Eating peanuts every day has the special benefits of peanut.

 People who have complaints of bile, high BP, or excess heat should not consume more peanuts.